 Traditionally, pandebono is consumed a few minutes after baking while still warm with hot chocolate.
 If you'd like to serve them with a meal, the best entrees to eat with pandebono are savory foods like meats and other protein-rich foods; the balance of protein with the starchy bread is satiating and will leave you wanting more.

-- Mix the two flours and the sugar in a bowl.
+Mix the masarepa, tapioca flour, and sugar in a bowl.

-- Pull off sections of dough and roll into balls that are slightly larger than golf balls.
-To shape the dough into rings (rosquillas), first roll a piece of dough into a cylinder, then join the ends together to form a circle.
+Pull off sections of dough and roll into balls that are slightly larger than golf balls.
+Or, to shape the dough into rings (rosquillas), first roll a piece of dough into a cylinder then join the ends together to form a circle.
 The rolls do not have to be perfectly smooth—they will puff up during the last several minutes of baking.

-- Place rolls on prepared cookie sheet and bake for about 20 minutes or until golden in color and puffed.
+Place rolls on a prepared cookie sheet and bake for about 20 minutes or until golden in color and puffed.
 Serve warm.